eddi3js/zustand-jest-testing-utils/README.md

-# zustand-jest-utils
+# zustand-jest-testing-utils

-`zustand-jest-utils` is a set of utility functions designed to simplify testing custom stores in your React applications.
+`zustand-jest-testing-utils` is a set of utility functions designed to simplify testing custom stores in your React applications.
 The package is compatible with Zustand and provides functions for creating mock stores, replacing stores, rendering components with custom stores, and resetting stores.

 ## Installation

 Install the package using npm:

 ```
-npm install zustand-jest-utils
+npm install zustand-jest-testing-utils
 ```

 ## Usage